champagne-supernova/breast-cancer-database/README.md

 # breast-cancer-database
-This is the demo fo breast cancer imaging genomics database, which is used to manage high-throughput genomic data and medical image of breast cancer
+This is the demo of breast cancer imaging genomics database, which is used to manage high-throughput genomic data and medical image of breast cancer.

 Developed with Django and MongoDB